whyboris/utilitarianism.net/content/_index.md

 {{< index-navigation >}}

+{{< quote
-> “This is the perfect introduction to utilitarianism: comprehensive, critical and accessible as a basis for classroom discussion or public debate.”
+     text="This is the perfect introduction to utilitarianism: comprehensive, critical and accessible as a basis for classroom discussion or public debate." author="Prof. Philip Pettit, Princeton / ANU" >}}
->
-> <span class="smaller">— Prof. Philip Pettit, Princeton / ANU</span>

 <center>
 <br>